palmenhq/palmenhq.dev/source/_posts/fun-with-webcrypto.md

 5. Alice sends the ecdhmsg file to Bob (safely via an insecure medium)
 6. Bob opens the ecdhmsg file using his SKHF.
 As the ecdhmsg contains Alice's PK, Bob's SKHF can derive the same SEK, and thus decrypt the file F 🥳

 Sounds great - and very straightforward, yeah?
 Well, if you're not familiar with asymmetric cryptography it may seem messy - but jokes aside, I think this is a pretty standard procedure in asymmetrical cryptography.
-Sometimes another Key Derivation Function (KDF) is used, but I think this should be fine.

-### Caveats
+## Caveats

 *So can you use this for production?* **NO!** Please don't.
-This was a fun experiment from my end, nothing too serious.
+This was a fun experiment from my end, and shouldn't be considered ready for sensitive values.

 *So how insecure is it, to be precise?* Well, I think the cryptographic bits should be fine, as they are mostly handled by the browser - and I sure hope the bigtech™ browser vendor companies know how to get cryptography right.
 The main problem I can think of lies within how the keys are stored - in plain text on your disk.
 Any security expert will have a small heart attack if you tell them that's your way of managing cryptographic keys.
 That being said, there might be other issues I've missed.
 If you find any - feel free to put an issue on GitHub ✨